ericsomto/randimggen/README.md

 # randimggen
-Random image generator

 This adds a function that generates a random image using the Pillow library.
 The function takes in a width and a height, and generates an image with random pixel values.

-To use the function, you will need to install the Pillow library by running pip install pillow.
+To use the function, you will need to install the Pillow library by running

+> pip install pillow.

 ## Usage:

-> from random_image_generator import generate_random_image
+ from random_image_generator import generate_random_image

-> # Generate a random image with a width of 200 and a height of 100
+# Generate a random image with a width of 200 and a height of 100
-> img = generate_random_image(200, 100)
+  img = generate_random_image(200, 100)

-> # Save the image to a file
+ # Save the image to a file
-> img.save('random.png')
+ img.save('random.png')

 # Implementation details: